Adam-Alive/london-outdoor-sculpture/README.md

 - As a logged-in user, I would like to sign-up for an Online Talk so that I can receive a link for the event, attend, and engage with other users.
 - As a logged-in user, I would like to make suggestions for topics at future Online Talk events so that I can learn more about my areas of interest.

-### Site Administration
+### Epic 8: Site Administration

-- As a site administrator, I would like to access the administrator panel so that I can manage the club membership and site's pages.
+- As an administrator, I would like to access the administrator panel so that I can monitor and delete posts, comments and users if necessary.
-- As a site administrator, I would like to manage content on the Online Talks page so that I can keep members informed of other curling venues.
+- As an administrator, I would like to create and manage content on the Online Talks page so that I can keep members informed of these events.

 ## Features